numerfolt/PrefixHQ/README.md

 - 🐛 Found a bug?
 [Open an issue](https://github.com/Nastas95/PrefixHQ/issues)

 ---
-*Developed with ❤️ for the Steam Deck and PC Gaming community*
+*Developed with ❤️ and a little AI assistance for the Steam Deck and PC Gaming community*

 ---